jhuijr/jhuijr/161README.md

 You can click the Preview link to take a look at your changes.
 --->

-My past half life doesn't give me a fantastic memory
+My past half life doesn't give me a fantastic memory, so maybe I will be harder.